Master of Information Technology – Master of Business Administration

 COURSE AVAILABLE AT

 Expected time to complete

 2 years full-time or equivalent part-time

 Maximum leave of absence

 Special assessment requirements

 Supplementary exam for final subject

-Credit gained for any subject shall be cancelled 12 years after the date of the examination upon which the credit is based if, by then, the student has not completed this course.
+Advanced standing gained for any subject shall be cancelled 12 years after the date of the examination upon which the advanced standing is based if, by then, the candidate has not completed this course.

-Credit will not be granted for work experience or undergraduate studies that is used to gain admission to the course.
+Advanced standing will not be granted for work experience or undergraduate studies.

 Inclusion of majors on testamur